elabftw/elabdoc/doc/install-mac.rst

 Final step
 ----------

-Browse to : https://localhost/elabftw and follow onscreen instructions.
+Browse to: https://localhost/elabftw and follow onscreen instructions.

 .. hint:: There is no password for the mysql user root.
 So put root as mysql username and no password.